Pylons/pyramid/docs/narr/urldispatch.rst

 Other arguments are view configuration related arguments.
 These only have an effect when the route configuration names a ``view``.

 Other arguments are ``name`` and ``factory``.
-These are required arguments but represent neither a predicate nor view configuration information.
+These arguments are neither a predicate arguments nor view configuration information arguments.

 **Non-Predicate Arguments**